stemoutreach/CodeCreateLab/Guides/00-python-basics.md

 ## What you’ll learn
 - Print messages and read keyboard input
 - Store/update values in variables; tell strings vs. numbers
-- Convert input text to numbers for math
+- Convert input text to numbers for math (safely)
 - Make decisions with `if / elif / else` and comparisons
 - Repeat with **for** (counted repeats) and **while** (repeat while true)
 - Combine conditions with booleans (`and`, `or`, `not`)